jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Iterating tests are brittle.
 I often felt a little _dirty_ in creating them, but they provided peace of mind that I had all possible paths covered when I didn’t understand the code.

 # Updating Legacy Code
-Before working on the desired modification, i.e., the bug or the new feature, you may want to consider [refactoring](https://refactoring.guru/refactoring) the current code first.
+Before working on the desired modification, that is, the bug or the new feature, you may want to consider [refactoring](https://refactoring.guru/refactoring) the current legacy code first.

 ## Refactoring
 Refactoring is changing the structure of the code without changing its behavior.
 We may want to refactor legacy code before making updates to make it easier to accommodate the updates.